-This adds an extra security step for select transactions.
+- This adds an extra security step for select transactions.

-Enables text alerts to your phone
+- Enables security text alerts to your phone

-GuideStone can immediately notify you when certain activity occurs.
+- GuideStone can immediately notify you when certain activity occurs.

 Enroll in Voice Biometrics.

-Add an additional layer of security when speaking with GuideStone.
+- Adds an additional layer of security when speaking with GuideStone.

-Voice Biometrics provides the same level of security as fingerprint and facial recognition technologies you already use on you cell phone, tablet and other devices.
+- Voice Biometrics provides the same level of security as fingerprint and facial recognition technologies you already use on you cell phone, tablet, and other devices.

-Call GuideStone and ask about enrolling in Voice Biometrics.
+- Call GuideStone and ask about enrolling in Voice Biometrics.
 The process only takes a few minutes.

 Safeguard your mobile device.

-Password-protect your device or enable biometric security (fingerprint, facial recognition, etc.) if available.
+- Password-protect your device or enable biometric security (fingerprint, facial recognition, etc.) if available.

-If this is the case, it may have been hacked using a technique called Subscriber Identity Module (SIM) swapping or phone porting.
+- If your mobile phone no longer has a network signal or allows only emergency calls, it may have been hacked using a technique called Subscriber Identity Module (SIM) swapping or phone porting.
 Contact your mobile phone carrier immediately.

-Ask your mobile phone provider about setting up a PIN so they can verify your identity when you contact them.
+- Ask your mobile phone provider about setting up a PIN so they can verify your identity when you contact them.

-Keep your mobile phone operating system and apps up-to-date.
+- Keep your mobile phone operating system and apps up-to-date.

 Secure your email.

-Fraudsters often target your email accounts to steal your contact information or to read your email — including your most frequent business transactions and company relationships.
+- Fraudsters often target your email accounts to steal your contact information or to read your email — including your most frequent business transactions and company relationships.
 If they have breached your email account, fraudsters can potentially have any email you receive copied and forwarded to them.

 Secure your home computer.

-Fraudsters can install malware or viruses on your computer, allowing them to track your activity or even remotely take it over.
+- Fraudsters can install malware or viruses on your computer, allowing them to track your activity or even remotely take it over.

-Install antivirus software on your computer, setting up automatic updates and regular scans of your machine.
+- Install antivirus software on your computer, setting up automatic updates and regular scans of your machine.
 Some internet providers include software as part of their service.